Skinz3/Snap/Readme.md

 * Start by creating a console project in .Net Core.
 In the nuget package manager, run the command ```Install-Package SFML.Net -Version 2.5.0```

+* Add Snap as a reference of the project (no nuget distribution for now)
 * Create an entry point for your program and initialize the content in the desired directories :

 ```csharp